Table of Content

 Whenever you operate your motorcycle, it needs to have good visibility so that you can see incoming danger and other drivers can see you.

-You also have to be able to relay your presence using either your lights or horn from a distance.
+You also have to be able to relay your presence using either your lights or horn from a safe distance.

 The components that work in cohesion to keep your motorcycle running smoothly have to be kept in good shape to prevent mechanical failure in the middle of busy traffic.